| Title: | Compiling Bioconductor to Handle Each Matrix Type |

 Function that accepts no arguments and returns an external pointer like those returned by |

-will load the entire matrix into memory, effectively paying a one-time up-front cost to improve efficiency for downstream operations that pass through the matrix multiple times.
+This effectively pays a one-time up-front cost to improve efficiency for downstream operations that pass through the matrix multiple times.

-methods are expected to cache the in-memory instance using checkMemoryCache
+If such an option is enabled, initializeCpp methods are expected to cache the in-memory instance using checkMemoryCache.

-Of course, this process saves time at the expense of increased memory usage.
+Of course, this process comes at the expense of increased memory usage.

-If too many instances are being cached, they can be cleared from memory using the flushMemoryCache
+If too many instances are stored in the cache, they can be cleared from memory using the flushMemoryCache function.

 Aaron Lun